Walter Wanger: Scandal

-She and the parking lot's service station manager took Lang to the agent's doctor.
-He was taken to a hospital, where he recovered.
+Wanger, who saw the parked car of his wife, waited there until Bennett came back to her car, in company of Lang.
+In a fit of jealousy Wanger walked up and shot and wounded Lang.
+One bullet hit him in the right thigh, near the hip, and the other penetrated his groin.
+Lang was taken to a hospital, where he recovered.
 The police, who had heard the shots, came to the scene and found the gun in Bennett's car when they took Wanger into custody.
 Wanger was booked and fingerprinted, and underwent lengthy questioning.
 He was booked on suspicion of assault with intent to commit murder.